Dematerialization

 Now, the stockbroker will need to process this request to the company, registrars and transfer agents in parallel.

 Once the process is complete, the shares in the form of physical files are destroyed by the stockbroker.
-The depository will be notified once the shares are dematerialized by the stockbroker.
+The depository will be notified once the shares are dematerialised by the stockbroker.

-Once the notification is received by the depository, a verification of the dematerialization post checking will be sent back to the depository participant.
+Once the notification is received by the depository, a verification of the Dematerialisation post-checking will be sent back to the depository participant.

-Generally, stockbrokers take a duration of 2 to 4 weeks or so for the whole process of dematerialization to complete and credit the respective shares into your demat account, although it can be less than that.
-Then those shares will be reflected in the online demat account of yours.
+Generally, stockbrokers take a duration of 2 to 4 weeks or so for the whole process of Dematerialisation to complete and credit the respective shares into your demat account, although it can be less than that.
+Then those shares will be reflected in the online demat account.

-Let’s take a basic example to understand this concept of dematerialization.
+Let’s take a basic example to understand the Dematerialisation meaning even further.

 For instance, let’s say Rakesh’s father invested in a stock of MRF in 2001 and he has all the shares in physical files.

 It’s been a long time and they have been able to keep those files safely but they always feel insecure about the safety of these files.
-Now, this is where dematerialization comes in.
+Now, this is where Dematerialisation comes in.

 Rakesh can simply call up a stockbroker and open a demat account.